Pouzani/BitVote/README.md

 2. **Maven:** Spring Boot projects are typically managed using Maven.
 Install Maven if you haven't already.
 You can download it from the [official Maven website](https://maven.apache.org/download.cgi) and follow the installation instructions.

+3. **Docker:** Install Docker on your system.
+You can download Docker from the [official Docker website](https://docs.docker.com/get-docker/) and follow the installation instructions.

-3. **Node.js and npm:** Install Node.js and npm (Node Package Manager) on your system.
+4. **Node.js and npm:** Install Node.js and npm (Node Package Manager) on your system.
 You can download them from the [official Node.js website](https://nodejs.org/).
 These are required to build and run the React front end.

-4. **Vite:** Vite is a front-end build tool used in your project.
+5. **Vite:** Vite is a front-end build tool used in your project.
 Install Vite globally using npm:

 ```bash
 npm install -g create-vite